perladvent/perldotcom/content/article/_pub_2004_04_01_masongal.md

 {
-   "date" : "2004-04-01T00:00:00-08:00",
-   "slug" : "/pub/2004/04/01/masongal",
-   "categories" : "Graphics",
+   "thumbnail" : "/images/_pub_2004_04_01_masongal/111-mason.gif",
-   "title" : "Photo Galleries with Mason and Imager", "tags" : [
+   "description" : " Creating a photo gallery is usually considered a daunting task.
+Lots of people have tried it, not many have succeeded.
+One of the reasons for so many similar projects is that they don't often integrate well into an existing...", "tags" : [
       "galleries",
       "imager",
       "mason"
    ],
+   "categories" : "Graphics",
+   "image" : null,
    "authors" : [
       "casey-west"
    ],
-   "description" : " Creating a photo gallery is usually considered a daunting task.
-Lots of people have tried it, not many have succeeded.
-One of the reasons for so many similar projects is that they don't often integrate well into an existing...", "image" : null,
-   "thumbnail" : "/images/_pub_2004_04_01_masongal/111-mason.gif",
-   "draft" : null
+   "draft" : null,
+   "date" : "2004-04-01T00:00:00-08:00",
+   "slug" : "/pub/2004/04/01/masongal.html",
+   "title" : "Photo Galleries with Mason and Imager"
 }